 Click either Allow to let the extension run and access data, or Deny to prevent the extension from running.

-You can add extensions to workbooks you publish from Tableau Desktop or directly in the web-authoring mode of Tableau Online and Tableau Server.
+You can add extensions to workbooks that you publish from Tableau Desktop or directly in the web-authoring mode of Tableau Cloud and Tableau Server.
 A Tableau administrator must allow extensions to run on a site and add Network-enabled extensions to a safe list.
 Administrators should only allow extensions that you have tested and trust.

-If you want to use a dashboard extension on Tableau Online or Tableau Server, direct your administrator to Manage Dashboard Extensions in Tableau Online or Manage Dashboard Extensions in Tableau Server(Link opens in a new window).
+If you want to use a dashboard extension on Tableau Cloud or Tableau Server, direct your administrator to Manage Dashboard Extensions in Tableau Cloud or Manage Dashboard Extensions in Tableau Server(Link opens in a new window).